nosana-ci/learn.nosana.com/docs/deployments/README.md

 # Deployments

-Deployments management using SDK and API directly.
+Deployments management using SDK and API.

 ## Overview